MAVUNDL/Notebook_GUI_Application/README.md

 ## How to Use the Application

 1. Write your notes in the text box.
 2. Click the "Save text" button to save your notes.
-The notes will be saved in a file named `Notes.txt`.
+The notes will be appended to the existing notes in a file named `Notes.txt`.

 ## Code Overview